Payhayal/Youtube-clone-react/README.md

-# React + Vite
+### This is a Youtube-Clone Project created with React.
+Please look at the gif and photos for more information.

-##Libraries Used:
+## Libraries Used:

 -react-icons

 -react-router-dom

 -axios

 -tailwind

 ##Axios: #Purpose: Axios is a popular JavaScript library used for making HTTP requests from browsers or Node.js.
 It works with Promises and provides an easy-to-use API.